March 19, 2022

 Meanwhile, the trail itself seemed to be fairly slick with loose rocks and dirt.
 More than once I had to catch myself slipping on little mini landslides because the soles of my shoes had so little tread left on them.
 I started to nickname this terrain the ‘rocky road’ because that’s precisely what it felt like for the next several miles.

 Just before 11 am, I passed Pine Creek – one of the few water sources deep in this part of the backcountry.
-I internally debated whether to get more water here, knowing that day was only going to get hotter.
+I internally debated whether to get more water here, knowing that day would only get hotter.

-I still had a liter left though, and the bright orange color of the pools was incredibly unappealing.
+I still had a liter of water left though, and the bright orange color of the pools was incredibly unappealing.
 What sort of minerals or debris had to be in there?
-Plus, there was a noticeable sulfur smell coming from the creek.
-I decided I’d pass.
-Surely there would be better water source ahead of me.
+A noticeable sulfur smell was coming from the creek too, so I decided I’d pass.
+Surely there would have to be a better water source ahead of me.

 The trail changed directions after the unappealing creek, and now I could suddenly see the Four Peaks Wilderness off in the distance.
 These distinctive mountains were the next terrain I’d head through after the Superstitions.